-the P0D and having a reconstructed segment in TPC1.
-The efficiency is defined as the ratio between the number of events with a matched TPC1-P0D segment and the total number of events in the control sample.
+The TPC-POD matching efficiency is estimated using a control sample of cosmic muons passing through part of the POD and having a reconstructed segment in TPC1.
+The efficiency is defined as the ratio between the number of events with a matched TPC1-POD segment and the total number of events in the control sample.
 This efficiency is evaluated as function of the momentum of the track.
 The data and MC are less than 5% different when the momentum of the cosmic is higher than 200 MeV/c.
 As for FGD-ECal(SMRD) matching efficiency, both a correction to the simulation and the correction uncertainty are included.

-The momentum by range resolution is studied using particles in a control sample that are fully contained in ND280, stopping inside the FGD and BarrelECal (or SMRD), and crossing at least one TPC.
+The momentum by range resolution is studied using particles in a control sample that are fully contained in

+ND280, stopping inside the FGD and BarrelECal (or SMRD), and crossing at least one TPC.
 The distribution of the difference between the momentum determined by curvature using the TPC segment and the momentum by range are compared in data and MC.
-No bias is observed in such distributions but some difference is seen in the width of the distributions; this is used to set the uncertainty.
+No bias is observed in such distributions, but some difference is seen in the width of the distributions; this is used to set the uncertainty.
 In the case of the BarrelECal (SMRD), the systematic uncertainty is around 10% (30%).

 The vertex of the interaction is defined as the reconstructed position of the start of the muon candidate inside the FGD.
-When the multiplicity of particles increases, the reconstruction of the vertex becomes more difficult and the vertex position can migrate.
-These migrations have a non negligible impact on the BWD sample event vertices because back-to-back topologies are common in that sample.
-The main effect is on the reconstructed momentum of the muon candidate inside the FGD because it is proportional to track length.
+When the multiplicity of particles increases, the reconstruction of the vertex becomes more difficult, and the vertex position can migrate.
+These migrations have a nonnegligible impact on the BWD sample event vertices because back-to-back topologies are common in that sample.
+The main effect is on the reconstructed momentum of the muon candidate inside the FGD because it is proportional to the track length.
 The difference between the data and simulation for these migrations is difficult to interpret since it is sensitive to the modeling of hadrons.
-An uncertainty of 7 MeV/c (or $\sim$ 3 FGD layers), which was computed comparing the length of the tracks inside the FGD1 for data and MC, is applied to the reconstructed momentum of the muon candidate.
+An uncertainty of 7 MeV/c (or ~3 FGD layers), which was computed comparing the length of the tracks inside the FGD1 for data and MC, is applied to the reconstructed momentum of the muon candidate.